madSimonJ/madsimonj.github.io/blog/20241219/makedictionarysfunctional.md

 				</code>
 			</pre>

-<p>What we're doing here is using a Tuple of the twi key values together as a key, rather than just a single item by itself.
+<p>What we're doing here is using a Tuple of the two key values together as a key, rather than just a single item by itself.
 Other than that, it's the exact same process.
 And this can be extended as many times as your project requirements need!
 Make a version of this wtih 10 parameters if that's really what floats your boat!
 I'm not sure that's entirely advisable, mind.  </p>

 <p>This is how you'd use the two parameter version to memoise an add function:</p>